 Note that we do not request or hold email addresses for Students – only for Users.

-5 Games and other software; new services.
-We provide you with access to games and other software (“Software”) through the Game Service.
-We grant you a personal, non-exclusive, non-transferable, limited licence to use the Software on any compatible computer from which you access the Game Service.
-All Software is protected by copyright and other intellectual property laws and treaties and is owned by us, our affiliates or licensors.
-You may not sell or redistribute the Software.
+We provide you with access to games, videos, printables, and other forms of content (collectively, “Media”) through the Game Service.
+We grant you a personal, non-exclusive, non-transferable, limited licence to use the Media on any compatible computer from which you access the Game Service.
+All Media is protected by copyright and other intellectual property laws and treaties and is owned by us, our affiliates or licensors.
+You may not sell or redistribute the Media.
 You may not incorporate it or any portion of it into another product.
-You may not reverse engineer, decompile or disassemble the Software or otherwise attempt to derive the source code, except where (and to the extent) expressly permitted by law to do so.
-You may not modify, adapt or create derivative works from the Software in any way or remove proprietary notices in the Software.
+You may not reverse engineer, decompile or disassemble the Media or otherwise attempt to derive the source code, except where (and to the extent) expressly permitted by law to do so.
+You may not modify, adapt or create derivative works from the Media in any way or remove proprietary notices in the Media.

-Usborne or its affiliates may offer new or additional services through the Game Service from time to time.
+TYM Ltd or its affiliates may offer new or additional services through the Game Service from time to time.
 Your use of them may be subject to additional terms and conditions, or rules of use, which you must comply with.
 Any failure by you to comply with a material provision of the terms or rules governing such additional services will amount to a breach of this Agreement.
 We reserve the right to introduce charges for the Game Service in the future; currently we do not charge Users (or Students) to access or use it.

-6 Operation of Game Services.
-Usborne reserves the right to withdraw or modify aspects of the Game Service, or the entirety of it, where we have legal or commercial reasons to do so.
-There may also be times when the Game Service becomes inaccessible as a result of technical difficulties experienced by Usborne or on the Internet; we will, however, use reasonable skill and care to overcome these difficulties where they are within our control.
+TYM Ltd reserves the right to withdraw or modify aspects of the Game Service, or the entirety of it, where we have legal or commercial reasons to do so.
+There may also be times when the Game Service becomes inaccessible as a result of technical difficulties experienced by TYM Ltd or on the Internet; we will, however, use reasonable skill and care to overcome these difficulties where they are within our control.